The $d$-Majorization Polytope: Characterizations and Preorder Properties of -Majorization

 But now for every $j=1,\ldots,n$ exists $k=k(j)$ such that $\psi(\tfrac{y_j}{d_j})=\psi_{k(j)}(\tfrac{y_j}{d_j})$ by definition of $\psi$ (the maximum has to be attained by at least one of the $\psi_k$).
 Hence

 so we are done.
 Note that we needed access to not all, but only to the piecewise linear convex functions---this is the same effect as in the proof of (iv) $\Rightarrow$ (ii).

 (i) $\Leftrightarrow$ (vii): This will be a direct consequence of our considerations in Section \ref{sec_d_maj_poly} so we will postpone this part of the proof to Section \ref{sec_d_poly_analysis}.
-Note that we will not use this result anywhere in the paper, meaning we will not run into a circular argument. \end{proof}
+Note that we will not use this result anywhere in the paper, meaning we are not at risk to run into a circular argument. \end{proof}